-As a way to recognize diversity in their school or community, many schools host special events for their students and educators, whether they are in honor of Black History Month, Women’s History Month and other significant holidays and local and national events.
+As a way to recognize diversity in their school or community, many schools host special events for their students, families and educators, whether these events are in honor of Black History Month, Women’s History Month or other significant holidays and local and national events.

-While it is important to bring to light diverse groups and issues that have otherwise been excluded or minimized, when poorly planned and implemented, such events can leave students with little to take away from the event, and can potentially reinforce stereotypes, polarize the community and continue to marginalize some groups and their issues.
+While it is important to highlight different groups and issues that have otherwise been excluded, minimized, or marginalized, when poorly planned and implemented, such events can leave students with little to take away from the event, and can potentially reinforce stereotypes, polarize the community and continue to marginalize some groups.

 While ADL encourages schools to incorporate issues of diversity throughout the school year as an integral part of the curriculum and school culture, we recognize that special diversity events can be worthy endeavors if the implementation is thoughtful and inclusive, the topics and issues are explored deeply, the discussions are meaningful, and the end goals seek positive change.
 Indeed, at their best, diversity events add to the goal of creating and sustaining safe and inclusive schools.

-To assist those who are interested in hosting a diversity event, ADL has provided a list of “dos and don’ts” to help create meaningful events.
-While this list is not comprehensive, it highlights actions that we recommended or discouraged.
+To assist those who are interested in hosting a diversity event, below is a list of “dos and don’ts” to help create meaningful events.
+While this list is not comprehensive, it highlights actions that we either recommend or discourage.